 Last year at this time I’ve made Roasted Spaghetti Squash with Plums and Cashew Sauce which was a sweet dish and this year I’m going more classic – Roasted Spaghetti Squash with Walnut Sage Pesto.
 It’s a simple delicious and comforting recipe you could easily make for weeknight dinner.
 Sage is one of the herbs that I really love, but somehow don’t use very often and if you like me hopefully you welcome the reminder.

 I love everything about this recipe, the buttery tasting squash, sage, walnuts, sunflower seeds and fresh parsley.
-There’s texture, creaminess and flavour.
+There’s texture, creaminess and flavor.

-I have purposefully overdone the squash, because I love the caramelised flavour, it was a very large squash and it took only about 40 minutes.
+I have purposefully overdone the squash, because I love the caramelized flavor, it was a very large squash and it took only about 40 minutes.
 It would have been done in 30 minutes for a lighter more stringy texture.
 Do roast it just as you like it.

 This pesto recipe is a bit more nutty, if you like the pesto to be more vibrant green you will have to add extra parsley.
 You can toast the walnuts and sunflower seeds first before making the pesto, I’ve made it both ways and I think it tastes lovely either way.
 The second time I’ve added some nutritional yeast which added extra depth to the pesto.
 I recommend trying it with and without to see which one you prefer.